 My husband and I just LOVE New York, which is why we’ve visited 7 times since 2012.
 We just can’t get enough of it!
 It’s definitely one of those cities we could see ourselves living in because it’s just got everything.

-Over the years we’ve seen and done a lot in New York so I thought I’d share them with you.
+Over the years we’ve seen, done and eaten a lot in New York so I thought I’d share them with you.
 Whether it’s your first time, or not, I’m sure you’ll find this useful!

 28 awesome things to do in New York

 I first wrote this post in 2020 and have visited New York since then so I’ve updated it – and it’s no longer 28 awesome things…. it’s now 30.
 Enjoy!

 - Walk across Brooklyn Bridge.
 This is something we do every time we visit New York!
 The views are just amazing.
 Unfortunately it’s very popular so can get quite crowded.
 Oh, and watch out for the cyclists!